learning-zone/sql-basics/README.md

 ## Q. What are cursors and when they are useful?

-- When we execute any SQL operations, SQL Server opens a work area in memory which is called Cursor.
-- When it is required to perform the row by row operations which are not possible with the set-based operations then cursor is used.
+When we execute any SQL operations, SQL Server opens a work area in memory which is called Cursor.
+When it is required to perform the row by row operations which are not possible with the set-based operations then cursor is used.

 There are two of cursors:

-1. Implicate Cursor
+**1. Implicate Cursor:**

-- SQL Server automatically manages cursors for all data manipulation statements.
+* SQL Server automatically manages cursors for all data manipulation statements.
 These cursors are called implicit cursors.

-2. Explicit Cursor
+**2. Explicit Cursor:**

-- When the programmer wants to perform the row by row operations for the result set containing more than one row, then he explicitly declare a cursor with a name.
+* When the programmer wants to perform the row by row operations for the result set containing more than one row, then he explicitly declare a cursor with a name.
-- They are managed by OPEN, FETCH and CLOSE.
+* They are managed by OPEN, FETCH and CLOSE.
-- %FOUND, %NOFOUND, %ROWCOUNT and %ISOPEN attributes are used in both types of cursors.
+* %FOUND, %NOFOUND, %ROWCOUNT and %ISOPEN attributes are used in both types of cursors.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q. What is Similarity and Difference between Truncate and Delete in SQL?
+## Q. What is difference between Truncate and Delete in SQL?

-- Similarity

-- Both Truncate and Delete command will delete data from given table and they will not delete the table structure from the database.

-- Difference

-1. TRUNCATE is a DDL (data definition language) command whereas DELETE is a DML (data manipulation language) command.
+* TRUNCATE is a DDL (data definition language) command whereas DELETE is a DML (data manipulation language) command.
-2. We can'\t execute a trigger with TRUNCATE whereas with DELETE command, a trigger can be executed.
+* We can'\t execute a trigger with TRUNCATE whereas with DELETE command, a trigger can be executed.
-3. We can use any condition in WHERE clause using DELETE but it is not possible with TRUNCATE.
+* We can use any condition in WHERE clause using DELETE but it is not possible with TRUNCATE.
-4. If table is referenced by any foreign key constraints then TRUNCATE cannot work.
+* If table is referenced by any foreign key constraints then TRUNCATE cannot work.
-5. TRUNCATE is faster than DELETE, because when you use DELETE to delete the data, at that time it store the whole data in rollback space from where you can get the data back after deletion, whereas TRUNCATE will not store data in rollback space and will directly delete it.
+* TRUNCATE is faster than DELETE, because when you use DELETE to delete the data, at that time it store the whole data in rollback space from where you can get the data back after deletion, whereas TRUNCATE will not store data in rollback space and will directly delete it.
 You can'\t get the deleted data back when you use TRUNCATE.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>